scientific-python/learn.scientific-python.org/docs/decisions/0001-myst-migration/0007-myst-theme-integration.md

 `hide_toc: false` and ships no `style`, `plugins`, or `primary_sidebar_footer`), which is expected: each site tunes the shared base for itself.

-## Options considered
+## Other options considered

-1. **Git submodule** (mirror cookie) — introduces transient copied files, dual source of truth, and a copy step on every `myst start`; a copier template is not a runnable artifact, so a source submodule is a structural mismatch.
+- **Git submodule** (mirror cookie) — introduces transient copied files, dual source of truth, and a copy step on every `myst start`; a copier template is not a runnable artifact, so a source submodule is a structural mismatch.
-2. **Copier copy, committed files** (chosen) — zero new build-time deps, `myst start` works on fresh clone.
-Tradeoff: manual update cadence, drift risk.
-3. **Scheduled GitHub Action + copier update** — cron PR on diff; automatic but adds a workflow and auto-PR conflict maintenance.
+- **Scheduled GitHub Action + copier update** — cron PR on diff; automatic but adds a workflow and auto-PR conflict maintenance.
 Premature with no releases.
-4. **Pre-commit hook running copier update** — slows every commit, doesn't help CI on fresh checkout, surprises contributors without copier.
+- **Pre-commit hook running copier update** — slows every commit, doesn't help CI on fresh checkout, surprises contributors without copier.
 Rejected.
-5. **Rethink cookie integration** — cookie's independent release cadence and its own upstream build keep submodule + Makefile right for it; this decision does not alter ADR 0004.
+- **Rethink cookie integration** — cookie's independent release cadence and its own upstream build keep submodule + Makefile right for it; this decision does not alter ADR 0004.

 ## Consequences